HFAnalyticsLab/aurumpipeline/README.md

 ## Project Description

-[Clinical Pracatice Research Datalink (CPRD) Aurum](https://www.cprd.com/article/data-resource-profile-cprd-aurum) is a database containing details of routinely collected primary care data from EMIS IT systems in consenting general practices across England and Northern Ireland.
+[Clinical Practice Research Datalink (CPRD) Aurum](https://www.cprd.com/article/data-resource-profile-cprd-aurum) is a database containing details of routinely collected primary care data from EMIS IT systems in consenting general practices across England and Northern Ireland.

 CPRD Aurum captures diagnoses, symptoms, prescriptions, referrals and test for over 19 million patients (as of Sept 2018).
 This data has been linked to national secondary care databases as well as deprivation and death registration data (not currently processed by this pipeline).